treasurehub23/credit-scoring-model/README.md

 - **Class 2:**  76% precision,  88% recall

 ## Key findings
--Age is the most important feature
+- Age is the most important feature
--Feature importance scores are relatively low suggesting difficulty in modelling based on the available attributes.
+- Feature importance scores are relatively low suggesting difficulty in modelling based on the available attributes.
--Acheiving 76% accuracy is reasonable given the dataset's limitation and probabilistic nature of credit scoring.
+- Acheiving 76% accuracy is reasonable given the dataset's limitation and probabilistic nature of credit scoring.

 ## Challenges
 - **Challenge:** Initial accuracy was only 31% due to preprocessing errors